 Do Male Bees Die After Mating

 The sun beat down on the hive as a lone drone, or male bee, soared through the air, his large eyes scanning the horizon.
-His sole purpose: to find a queen.
+Consider this: his sole purpose: to find a queen.
 He knew the odds were stacked against him.
-Thousands of drones would compete for the chance to mate, but the drive to pass on his genes was overwhelming.
+Because of that, thousands of drones would compete for the chance to mate, but the drive to pass on his genes was overwhelming.
 He followed the invisible pheromone trail, a scent of promise and purpose, his wings a blur of motion.
 What he didn't know was that this flight would be his last.

 The Life of a Drone: A Comprehensive Overview